Stefanbotes/GeneralSchemaQ/VERCEL_DEPLOYMENT_GUIDE.md

 2. **Find Your Repository:**
    - You'll see a list of your GitHub repositories
-   - Look for **"NLPQV2"** in the list
+   - Look for **"InnerPersona"** in the list
    - If you don't see it:
      - Click "Adjust GitHub App Permissions"
      - Make sure Vercel has access to your repositories
-     - Click "Select Repositories" and choose NLPQV2
+     - Click "Select Repositories" and choose InnerPersona

 3. **Click "Import":**
-   - Find the NLPQV2 repository in the list
+   - Find the InnerPersona repository in the list
    - Click the "Import" button next to it

 ### 3.3 Configure Project